USBGuard/usbguard/doc/usbguard-rules.conf.5.md

 ### Device Attributes

 Device attributes are specific value read from the USB device after it's inserted to the system.
-Which attributes are available is defined bellow.
+Which attributes are available is defined below.
 Some of the attributes are derived or based on attributes read directly from the device.
 The value of an attribute is represented as a double-quoted string.

 List of attributes: